 About Me

 ‘I started writing in my teens.
-After completing one novel and part-completing a second I came to realise they would never be published – so I consigned reams of paper to the attic and got on with real life.
+After completing one novel and beginning a second I came to realise they would never be published – so I consigned reams of paper to the attic and got on with real life.

 It was a sense of fair play that started me again.
 I’d been researching the British Cavalry of the Georgian and Regency periods (don’t ask – it’s a long story) and found that not one historian had a good word to say about them.

 Someone needed to write about how the British cavalry who fought against Napoleon really lived – and died.
 How they survived, in times of peace and war.
 How they saw what their commanders viewed as ‘disasters’.
 And how they celebrated their triumphs.
+It’d make a good novel, I thought.

 In November 2010 he gave a lecture to the Napoleonic Association Annual Conference entitled ‘Researching and Writing a Historical Novel.’